Ex-Google, LinkedIn, Intuit, BMW

 15+ years experience ⬥ iOS, Android, Wearable, Automotive, VUI, XR

-Hi!
-I’m Ali Said, a Product Motion Designer specializing in motion design for digital interfaces.
-I help startups and product teams create clean, high-end animation systems that make apps feel smoother, clearer, and more premium — from microinteractions to full motion libraries.
+I’m Ali Said, a Senior Product UI & Motion Systems Designer specializing in scalable interface systems.
+I help product teams create clean, high-end UI and motion that makes apps feel smoother, clearer, and more premium.

 I elevate products through